-No travel buddy?
-No problem!
-More and more travelers are discovering the fun and adventure of traveling solo.
-It can be intimidating to plan your first unaccompanied trip to a new city, but once you catch the bug it can be hard to find a travel experience that matches the freedom and adventure of going solo.
-Here are a few tips for what to do alone in Milwaukee.
+There's no better way to refresh and reset than a solo trip.
+More and more, travelers are discovering the fun and adventure of traveling solo.
+It can be intimidating to plan your first unaccompanied trip, but once you catch the bug, it can be hard to find a travel experience that matches the freedom and adventure of going solo.

 Communing with nature is the perfect one-on-one activity – just you and the great outdoors.
 And Milwaukee’s urban outdoors are pretty great!
 With Lake Michigan, three rivers, more than 150 state and county parks, and more than 130 miles of bike trails, there’s an option for everyone.